Dattel/homeassistant-influxdb2/influxdb2/DOCS.md

 ```
 ### Importing 1.X File to 2.X

+The following steps only works for supervised installations.

+For HassIO please have a look as https://github.com/hassio-addons/addon-influxdb/discussions/113#discussioncomment-6947661 (many thanks to https://github.com/mbalasz for the documentation)

 I would suggest, opening a direct shell to the new container.
 I had some timeouts during import if i execute these the same "docker exec.." way as the export works
 replace @token@ and @orgid@ with your values